conrad-blucher-institute/FogNet/README.md

 ## Todo

 - [x] Add source code to repo by June 1
+- [x] Add pre-build (processed) input data (rasters of predictors), to allow replicating results
-- [ ] Add scripts to download, format data
+- [ ] Add scripts to download, format data from scratch (for new data instances)

 ## Optimal threshold